Kingxukai/linux/Documentation/driver-api/serial/driver.rst

-The low level serial hardware driver is responsible for supplying port information (defined by uart_port) and a set of control methods (defined by uart_ops) to the core serial driver.
-The low level driver is also responsible for handling interrupts for the port, and providing any console support.
+The low level serial hardware driver is responsible for supplying port information (defined by uart_port) and a set of control methods (defined by uart_ops) to the woke core serial driver.
+The low level driver is also responsible for handling interrupts for the woke port, and providing any console support.